Demographics of the Republic of Artsakh

-This article is about the demographic features of the population of Artsakh, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations, and other aspects of the population.
+Demographic features of the population of Artsakh include population density, ethnicity, education level, health of the populace, economic status, religious affiliations, and other aspects.

 In the census of 2015, the population of Artsakh had a population of 145,053, consisting of 144,683 Armenians and 238 Russians, and others.
+Following the 2023 Azerbaijani offensive and the subsequent flight of Nagorno-Karabakh Armenians, a UN mission estimated that only 50 to 1000 Armenians remained in the region.

 Most of the Armenian population is Christian and belongs to the Armenian Apostolic Church.
 Certain Orthodox Christian and Evangelical Christian denominations also exist; other religions include Judaism.

 Historical overview of Artsakh's demographics

 18th century

 Concrete numbers about the demographic situation in Artsakh appear since the 18th century.
 Archimandrite Minas Tigranian, after completing his secret mission to Persian Armenia ordered by the Russian Tsar Peter the Great stated in a report dated March 14, 1717, that the patriarch of the Gandzasar Monastery, in Artsakh, had under his authority 900 Armenian villages.

-In his letter of 1769 to Russia's Count P. Panin, the Georgian king Erekle II, in his description of Artsakh, suggests:
+In his letter of 1769 to Russia's Count P. Panin, the Georgian king Erekle II, in his description of Artsakh wrote :

 When discussing Karabakh and Shushi in the 18th century, the Russian diplomat and historian S. M. Bronevskiy (С. М. Броневский) indicated in his Historical Notes that Karabakh, which he said "is located in Greater Armenia", had as many as 30,000–40,000 armed Armenian men in 1796.

 Ottoman land surveys in 1593 and 1727 recorded several Turkic/Azerbaijani nomadic tribes in the historical Highland Karabakh (Khachen, Dizak, Varanda, Gülüstan) and dozens in Lowland Karabakh.
 Russian ethnologist Anatoly N. Yamskov points out that the latter tribes practiced summer migrations from the pastures of the Karabakh lowlands to the pastures of the mountainous part of Karabakh and stayed there during the summer season.
 This tradition lasted from the very beginning of penetration of nomadic herdsmen in the region till the beginning of the 20th century.
 Additionally, several sedentary Muslim villages were listed in the 1727 Ottoman census in the historical Nagorno-Karabakh, such as Qarğabazar in Dizak (currently in Fuzuli District).